- A dog can have 1 to 12 puppies, with the average litter size being 5 to 6 puppies.

 Your dog’s health and diet are related.
-Whether your dog eats homemade meals or commercial dog food, the food’s quality can factor into how many puppies she will have and how smooth the birth will be.
-A dog’s body needs a steady nutrient-rich food supply in order to support the puppies’ development.
+Whether you make your own dog food or you feed your dog commercial food, the food’s quality can factor into how many puppies she will have and how smooth the birth will be.
+A Pitbull puppy’s body requires a constant nutrient-rich best food diet to support its growth.
 When she doesn’t get enough nutrients, the puppies may die in utero or she will give birth prematurely.

 Does the Father Have an Effect on the size of the litter?

 The father also is a factor in the size of the litter in a limited capacity.
 Overall health and genetics will have an effect on how the sperm will perform as well as how the female dog’s body reacts to his sperm that is most important.

 Can a Dog Have Two Litters in a Year?

 A dog can technically get pregnant again in her next heat cycle after she gives birth.
 And since female dogs only go through heat two times a year, it is entirely possible that she can have two different litters in the same year.
 Dogs that go through heat even more frequently can even have up to three litters in a year.